tmbuza/images-ml/README.md

-# images-ml
-Classifying images via an app
+# Classifying images via an app